xyproto/setconf/README.md

 Patches are welcome.

 Requirements
 ------------
-* Only Python 3
+* Only Python
 * Alternatively, it can be compiled to native with <a href="http://nuitka.net/">nuitka</a>.
 These parameters should work: `--exe --lto --python-version=3.3`
-* One of the tests fails with <a href="http://code.google.com/p/shedskin">shedskin</a> (and it does not support mkstemp), otherwise that would be a possiblity too.
+* One of the tests fails with <a href="http://code.google.com/p/shedskin">shedskin</a> (and shedskin does not support mkstemp), otherwise that would be a possiblity too.

 TODO